duggal1/duggal1/README.md

 ## 🤝 Let’s Connect

-- **🌟Open to collaborating on high-growth startups and transformative projects**
+- **🌟Open to collaborating on growing  startups**
-- **✅Focused on DevOps, Docker, Kubernetes, PyTorch, Python, AI, and SaaS innovations**
+- **✅Focused on DevOps and machine learning**
-- **😊Driven to explore cutting-edge technologies, cloud architectures, and advanced best practices**
+- **😊 Explore New technologies, cloud architectures, and advanced best practices**
-- **🧑🏼‍💻Actively seeking to network with top professionals and contribute to game-changing ventures**
+- **🧑🏼‍💻Actively seeking to network with professionals and contribute to open-source ventures**

 <div align="center">